Sanjeev139/PHPCICDUAT/README.md

 # PHPCICDProject

-This project is setup for PHP GitLab CI/CD Test.
+This project is setup for PHP GitLab CI/CD.